- Why and how do people get into debt?

 How do I get help?

 If you’re dealing with problem debt, you’re not alone.
 You don’t have to figure it out by yourself.
-Speak to a debt advisor for free from an organisation such as StepChange, National Debtline, Debt Support Trust or Citizens Advice.
+Speak to a debt advisor for free from an organisation such as StepChange, National Debtline or Citizens Advice.
 They won’t judge you and can help you find ways to manage your debts that you might not know about.

 Money Helper can help you find online, telephone or face-to-face support in your area.
-Getting advice can help you feel less anxious and stressed and more in control of your life again.
+Getting advice can help you feel less anxious, stressed, and more in control of your life.